pdfcpu/pdfcpu/core/merge.md

 <br>

-Merge some PDF files into an existing PDF file `out.pdf` and create divider pages between the merged docuements:
+Merge some PDF files into an existing PDF file `out.pdf` and create divider pages between the merged documents:

 ```sh
 $ pdfcpu merge -mode append -divider out.pdf in1.pdf in2.pdf in3.pdf